microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/solidity/includes/4-value-types.md

 ## Integers

 Integers are used in every Solidity source file.
-They represent whole numbers and can either be signed or unsigned and range from 8 up to 256 bits.
+They represent whole numbers and can either be signed or unsigned and range from 8 up to 256 bits that they can store.

 - Signed: Include negative and positive numbers.
-Can represent as `int8`
+Can represent as **int**
 - Unsigned: Includes positive numbers only.
-Can represent as `uint256`.
+Can represent as **uint**

 If a number of bits is not specified, the default value is 256 bits.